GOP suggests President Biden may have obstructed justice in son’s defying subpoena

 The charge comes two weeks after Hunter Biden defied a subpoena from House Republicans as part of their impeachment probe concerning the president’s relationship with his family’s business dealings.
 The White House has repeatedly asserted that the president had no involvement in those business dealings, and it has rebuffed other accusations of obstruction by pointing to numerous Biden administration officials speaking to the committees.

-In response to the House GOP subpoena to appear in a closed-door deposition, Hunter Biden had offered to speak in a public hearing.
+In response to the House GOP subpoena to appear in a closed-door deposition, Hunter Biden had offered to speak in a public hearing, with his attorney pointing to a previous statement from Comer saying that witnesses could come in “depositions or committee hearings, whichever they choose.”
 But Comer and Jordan said a closed-door format was necessary first.

 Rather than appear for the deposition scheduled for Dec.
 13, Hunter Biden spoke outside the Capitol — in a space recorded to be reserved by Rep. Eric Swalwell (D-Calif.) — and made a statement to the press asserting that his father was never financially involved with his businesses.
 House Republicans have pledged to hold Hunter Biden in contempt of Congress over his failure to appear for the closed-door session.

-Note: This story was updated at 4:47 p.m.